JChan-cs/BetaTraxService-GroupK/README.md

-# BetaTraxService: Software as a Service (SaaS) for Beta Testing
+# BetaTrax: Software as a Service for Beta Testing

 **COMP3297 Software Engineering - Group Project (Summer 2026)**
 The University of Hong Kong